 Julie grows more comfortable each day.
 She used to stay in the corner of every room, but now she loves to explore new places and to play outside in the grass.

 In honor of Julie, DxE is sponsoring a new initiative to end experiments on dogs and other animals, which we are calling Julie's Law.
 At the federal level, we are asking for an immediate end to all government support for experiments on dogs.
 Similar action on behalf of chimpanzees led to the effective end of experiments on chimps, as the federal government is by far the largest funder of animal testing.

-At the local level, grassroots activists can use Julie's Law to pass groundbreaking local ordinances that would, for the first time in history, give an animal legal standing in a court of law.
 If animals like dogs are treated as living creatures, rather than property, vivisectors who hope to use animals like dogs in experiments could be immediately challenged in a court of law.
 Julie's Law, by breaking the species barrier in granting animals legal rights, will serve as a foundation for future efforts to protect all animals from abuse.

 All monthly donors will receive updates on DxE’s progress, including a monthly livestream with DxE co-founder Wayne Hsiung about DxE’s Open Rescue network and much more!

 A donation of $45 a month (the estimated cost to support one rescued animal) makes you a member of the Open Rescue Network, which rescues animals from the most hellish places on earth.
 You’ll receive quarterly updates and special opportunities to meet rescued animals.

 Please notify email@example.com if a check is in the mail so that we can look out for it!
 Note that if you would like to request your one-time donation be used for a specific chapter/project, please email firstname.lastname@example.org (recurring donations are ineligible).